Cocoanetics/DTRichTextEditor/Documentation/Known Issues-template.markdown

 - There appears to a limit in size for the document coming from some involved CALayers becoming to big for iOS.
 This causes the entire screen to become black.
 - At present parsing a lengthy HTML is only half as performant as it could be on dual core CPUs.
+- On retina displays you might see the longer axis to be displayed in two steps.
+This is caused by `CATiledLayer` which limits the maximum tile size.